Yes. You are an adult.

 Trusting others.
 Trusting new environments.
 Trusting yourself.
 All of it may be difficult, if you experienced betrayal by those who should have protected you, or survived a shocking disruption to your secure world as a child.
 Forming and sustaining lasting connections may be very difficult.
 You may find that you’ve become a personality chameleon, changing your behavior to fit the people you’re with– fearing new people couldn’t possibly like you the way you are.
 You may be frustrated by an inability to connect with others emotionally or how to function in a relationship.

 Research shows that childhood trauma affects the body as well as the mind.
 Trauma created an elevated, ongoing stress response in your body.
-Over time, your unresolved childhood emotions triggered physical responses, like insomnia and impaired immune function, which put you at increasing risk for illness.
+Over time, your unresolved childhood emotions triggered physical responses, like insomnia and impaired immune function, which put you at increased risk for illness.
 Chronic pain, irritable bowel syndrome, migraines, fibromyalgia, diabetes, and more may be the current physical fallout of trauma.

 Addictions, psychological disorders, and emotional problems may arise and coexist as a result of childhood trauma too.
 This is called comorbidity or dual diagnosis.
 In the years since your experience, your mind and body have found ways to cope.
-Not all of them healthy or in your best interest.
-Your thoughts and behaviors may actually be disordered to the point of harmful.
-Compulsive use of food, alcohol or drugs is not uncommon.
+Not all of them are healthy or in your best interest.
+Your thoughts and behaviors may actually be disordered to the point of being harmful.
+Compulsive use of food, alcohol, or drugs is not uncommon.

-Sometime adult survivors of childhood trauma feel overwhelmed because they deal with one issue, only to find that it’s just one layer of the pain piled on by the traumatic experience.
+Sometimes adult survivors of childhood trauma feel overwhelmed because they deal with one issue, only to find that it’s just one layer of the pain piled on by the traumatic experience.